wbamberg/idl-reference/docs/nsIThreadObserver.md

 This method is called after an event has been dispatched to the thread.
 This method may be called from any thread.

-@param thread
-  The thread where the event is being dispatched.

 #### Parameters ####